jaderigby/jaderigby.github.io/Recipes/chicken-salad-sandwich.md

 ## Directions ##

-1. mix together, according to taste
+1. Mix together, according to taste

-Can season with salt and pepper
+Can season with salt and pepper.

-Can add apples and celery
+Can add apples and celery.